Darije Kalezić: Al-Taawoun

-On 2 June 2016, he was appointed as manager of Saudi club Al-Taawoun.
-Kalezić was sacked on 15 October 2016 after just five league games in charge.
+On 2 June 2016, Kalezić was appointed as manager of Saudi club Al-Taawoun.
+Kalezić was sacked on 15 October 2016 after five league games in charge.

 Wellington Phoenix

-On 7 June 2017, he was announced as manager of A-League club Wellington Phoenix.
+On 7 June 2017, Kalezić was announced as manager of A-League club Wellington Phoenix.
 On 1 March 2018, Wellington Phoenix announced that Kalezić would be departing the club at the end of the season after they were not able to come to an agreement on how the club proceeds forward for the next season.
-A further announcement on 8 March 2018 confirmed he was leaving the club, with a caretaker manager to see out the remainder of the season.
+A further announcement on 8 March 2018 confirmed he was leaving the club.

 MVV Maastricht

 In June 2020, Kalezić was appointed new head coach of Dutch Eerste Divisie club MVV Maastricht.
 He signed a two-year contract.

+Kalezić has ensured the reconstruction of MVV Maastricht.

 Jong FC Utrecht

 On 28 May 2021, Kalezić was appointed new head coach of Dutch Eerste Divisie club Jong FC Utrecht.
 He signed a three-year contract.
+Kalezić left Jong FC Utrecht in June 2023.